 in collisions with trains.

 I lost a loved one in a train accident.
 What are my rights?

-Families who lose a loved one in fatal train accidents can file wrongful
+Families who lose a loved one in fatal train accidents can file

-the loss of emotional and financial support.
+loss of emotional and financial support.

 Who can be held accountable for a train accident?

 This also depends on the facts of a case.
 For example, victims harmed in

 train accidents may file claims for damages against train companies -

 which is often the case if the accident was caused by negligent or reckless